Zhuge Dan's Rebellion: Wu efforts

-Sima Zhao's first intentional moves were to station a vast size of 260,000 men at Qiutou, a key location near Shouchun.
+Sima Zhao's first move was to station a vast army of 260,000 men at Qiutou, a key location near Shouchun.
 He ordered Wang Ji and Chen Qian to lead a siege unit to Shouchun in an early effort to deal massive casualties in the early part of the uprising.
 Knowing that Wu was sending massive numbers of soldiers towards the south of Shouchun, Sima Zhao sent a massive number of his troops under Shi Bao and two other generals in an attempt to halt the advance of Wu support forces.
 The Wu forces led by Wen Qin, who rebelled previously, Quan Yi and Tang Zi predicted this move, and rushed to successfully enter Shouchun before the Wei siege forces could encircle Zhuge Dan.
 In a counterattack effort, Wen Qin led his men to break out of the siege several times but failed.
 When this happened, the Wu forces under Zhu Yi also failed in an effort to deal damage to the Wei forces, when he led backup troops from the southwest position of Shouchun at Anfeng garrison, but he was quickly driven off by Wei forces.
 He managed to escape back to Sun Chen.
 Sun Chen then had his forces led by Ding Feng, Li Fei, and Zhu Yi to move their forces closer to the direction of Lake Chao, where they would strike the Wei forces at Shouchun to stop the siege.
 Wei forces quickly moved to intercept their forces on the way upwards towards Shouchun, successfully routing the large chunk of Wu forces Sun Chen sent with them.
 Morale plummeted on the side of Zhuge Dan and Wu.
 With back to back futile efforts and defeat, Sun Chen executed Zhu Yi.
 When they were routed, ironically, the Wu supplies were destroyed in a Wei surprise attack led by Hu Lie.
 Many troops either surrendered to Sima Zhao's forces or abandoned Wu's ranks.
-With despair, Sun Chen ordered a departure from Shouchun to return to Jianye, in determination that Zhuge Dan had no chance against Wei.
+With despair, Sun Chen ordered a departure from Shouchun to return to Jianye, determining that Zhuge Dan had no chance against Wei.